 Veterans and Military Personnel

 Our country can never repay the debt we owe our nation’s veterans and current active duty military personnel.
 These are the Americans who answered the call to duty and put their lives on the line to preserve our nation’s freedoms.
 I have had the distinct honor of making a number of visits to our troops overseas to thank them for their service.

 Specifically, I have sponsored the Returning Soldiers' Bill of Rights, supported the Long Island State Veterans Home, voted for veterans housing benefits, voted to keep TRICARE costs low and voted for a tax deduction on TRICARE benefits.
 I was also instrumental in keeping the Manhattan VA open and in blocking private development at the St. Albans VA Community Living Center campus.
 Based on my support of veterans’ initiatives, I was awarded an ‘A’ on the Iraq and Afghanistan Veterans of America report card.

-I have worked to expand veterans benefits by supporting the Post 9/11 GI bill, which was enacted in 2008, and brought the GI Bill of Rights into the 21st Century and expanded educational benefits for military veterans.
-But there is more work to be done that is why I strongly supported the Veterans Access, Choice, and Accountability Act, which became law in August 2014 and expanded education opportunities for veterans by allowing them to attend a state-run higher-education institution of their choice at an in-state tuition rate.
+I have worked to expand veterans’ benefits by supporting the Post 9/11 GI Bill, which was enacted in 2008, and brought the GI Bill of Rights into the 21st Century and expanded educational benefits for military veterans.
+In August 2017 the President signed P.L.
+114-48, Harry Colmery Veterans Educational Assistance Act, which is the most comprehensive veterans education package to pass Congress since the Post 9/11 GI Bill.